cegeka/rippled/Builds/Eclipse/README.md

 1. Java Runtime Environment (JRE)
 2. Eclipse with CDT (tested on Luna): http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/lunasr2
 3. Eclipse SCons plugin: http://sconsolidator.com/
 **WARNING**: by default the SCons plugin uses 16 threads.
-Go to *Window->Preferences->SCons->Build Settings* in Eclipse and make that it use only 4-8 jobs(threads) or whatever you feel confortable with.
+Go to *Window->Preferences->SCons->Build Settings* in Eclipse and make it use only 4-8 jobs(threads) or whatever you feel confortable with.
 It will positively freeze your system if you run with 16 threads/jobs.

 ![scons](https://raw.githubusercontent.com/crazyquark/rippled/master/Builds/Eclipse/scons.png)